 I passed by a wooden cabin, only to find it empty.
 The place was largely void of staff or any other visitors.
 And it almost felt like I was walking through an abandoned campground.
 Still unsure exactly what this place was all about, I continued following the trail up the mountain.

 Continuing along the trail, I passed through an eloquent wooden gate which marked the beginning of a steep staircase.
 At the top, I encountered yet another pavilion.
-And by the point, Fenghuang Ancient Town was long out of view.
+And by this point, Fenghuang Ancient Town was long out of view.
 I’d left the ordinary world, it seemed, and entered into the mythical realm of the Phoenix.

-Next, I encountered a wooden bridge which took me right along the treetop canopy.
+Next, I encountered a wooden bridge which took me right along a treetop canopy.
 Carefully walking across, I could see nothing but lush green forest on either side of me.
 Arriving at the other end of the bridge, I came across another platform which took me to yet another staircase.
 And this staircase, I’d soon discover, would take me face to face with the Phoenix in all its glory.

 But first, what exactly is a Phoenix and what is its significance in Chinese culture?